How to Make a Simple Benchtop Router Table (With Table Fence)

 How to build a benchtop router table.
 DIY router table.

-NOTE: There are a few ways how to cut a t-track in wood.
+NOTE: There are a few ways to cut a t-track in wood.
 This article describes the individual options – 3 Ways How to Make DIY T-tracks & T-Slots.

 Step 4: Build the Router Table Fence